 Reclassification of Common Stock: On December 30, 2011, following the Conversion, all of the then outstanding shares of Class A Common Stock were reclassified as shares of Common Stock pursuant to the filing of the Charter Amendments (the "Reclassification").
 Following the Reclassification, all shares of Common Stock share proportionately in dividends.
-The Charter Amendments also increased our number of authorized shares to nine hundred million (900,000,000) shares of Class A Common Stock.
+The Charter Amendments also increased our number of authorized shares to nine hundred million (900,000,000) shares of Class A Common Stock and one hundred million (100,000,000) shares of Class L Common Stock.
 Following consummation of the Conversion and the Reclassification, we had one billion authorized shares of Common Stock.